 However, that’s only as far as the marketing, training, and visuals go.
 While their music is also reminiscent of Western pop and soul, and South Korea’s K-pop, Alamat incorporates the Philippines’ native music and culture in general.
 Each of the group members’ outfits represents Filipino ingenuity like t’nalak.
 So each of their clothing is a mix of ethnic and modern fashion.
 A part of the group’s branding is also written in Baybayin, a pre-Hispanic Philippine script.

 Apart from that, Alamat is very inclusive.
-Instead of doing an all-English or Tagalog song, they’re mixing up other Filipino dialects in their lyrics, such as Bisaya, Waray, and Ilocano.
+Instead of doing an all-English or Tagalog song, they’re mixing up other Filipino languages in their lyrics, such as Bisaya, Waray, and Ilocano.
 It will even be the first thing that people, especially those outside of Metro Manila, will appreciate.

 ALAMAT recently released their first single, Kbye, which they composed themselves.
 Kbye, as per many OPM songs, is a mix of Pinoy and Western pop and r&b, while the lyrics are as Pinoy as they can be because of its sentimentality and “hugot,” which is always a huge hit when it comes to Filipinos.
 But what excited me the most in the song is its fusion of Pinoy ethnic sounds and instruments such as the kulintang and rondalla, which are very evident in the song.